 By the beginning of a new decade, the band had established itself around the world.
 They continued to release albums until 1996 when Roxette went into recess after recording an album in Spanish.
 Three years later they worked together again in 1999 with the album "Have a Nice Day", and "Room Service" followed in 2001.
 However, in the fall of 2002, Roxette was forced to curtail her activities when Marie Fredriksson was diagnosed with a brain tumor.
 Over the next few years, she focused on her recovery and recorded solo material, while Per also created his solo project.

-In 2009, the duo organized a comeback-tour that sold out venues all over Europe, Roxette returned to the recording studio releasing in 2011 their first album in ten years and was followed by another successful world concert tour that lasted two years.
+In 2009, the duo organized a comeback tour that sold out venues all over Europe, Roxette returned to the recording studio releasing 2011 their first album in ten years which was followed by another successful world concert tour that lasted two years.
 During the following years, they continued to release new albums and tours, but always with the limitations that Marie's illness presented.
 On December 9, 2019, Marie Fredriksson died at the age of 61 after fighting her illness for more than a decade.

 Both Marie and Per managed to come up with one of the most striking creative duos of the 1980s.